Jessica-forwardedu/pxt-fwd-edu/robo-delivery-11-12.md

 ## Step 6
 Click ``||fwdMotors:Motors||`` drag and drop ``||fwdMotors:Setup Driving||`` block inside ``||basic:on start||`` loop.

-~hint Why did we do this?
+~hint  What did that do?
-  - Assigning specific roles to the left and right motors so it can drive forward and turn properly.
+- Assigning specific roles to the left and right motors so they can drive forward and turn properly.
 - We are teaching our robot which wheel is left and which wheel is right hint~
 ```blocks
 fwdMotors.setupDriving(